 Unit P3 is also sequential to unit P1, and may not be used for certification unless P1 is being (or has already been) used.
 The subject content of unit P2 is a subset of the subject content of unit P3; otherwise, the subject content for different units does not overlap, although later units in each subject area assume knowledge of the earlier units.

 Availability

-This syllabus is examined in the May/June examination series and the October/November examination series.
+This syllabus is examined in the June and November examination series.
+This syllabus is also available for examination in March for India only.

 This syllabus is available to private candidates.